RatMD/miru/docs/references/utilities/reader.md

+---
+title: reader
+titleTemplate: Utilities | miru.ink
+description: Basic interface around the browser-native FileReader, to read files without reading the linked MDN article.
+editLink: true
+---

 # reader <Badge text="v0.1.0" />

 A simple interface around the browser native [WebAPI FileReader](https://developer.mozilla.org/en-US/docs/Web/API/FileReader), which reads the whole content of a passed `File` object.
 The function returns a Promise, which is either resolve'd with the read content or reject'ed.

 ## Declaration